 Several factors affect a dog’s size, including the breed standard, genetics, and nutrition.
 While you have minimal control over the first two, you can provide quality nutrition for your pup to encourage its optimal growth.

 You can’t overfeed a Toy Poodle to make it a Great Dane, but give a puppy a healthy diet with protein, fat, and essential vitamins and minerals necessary for proper growth.
 Poor nutrition deprives your puppy of the essential nutrients it needs, which can delay growth, or in severe cases, inhibit growth permanently.
-Always speak to your vet about the best puppy for your Toy Poodle to set it up for future success.

 Ideal Diet for Maintaining a Healthy Weight

-Growing puppies should be fed puppy food that’s specially formulated to meet the nutritional needs during development.
+Growing puppies should be fed puppy food that’s specially formulated to meet their nutritional needs during development.
 Adult maintenance food is not appropriate for a puppy, which needs higher protein, fat, and essential nutrients.

-For the first six to 12 weeks, puppies may need to eat small portions three or four times a day to meet their nutritional needs.
+For the first 6 to 12 weeks, puppies may need to eat small portions three or four times a day to meet their nutritional needs.
 Toy breeds like the Toy Poodle may benefit from a small-breed puppy formula that has smaller kibble that’s easier for little mouths to chew.

-At six to 12 months, you can feed your puppy twice daily.
+At 6 to 12 months, you can feed your puppy twice daily.
 If you neuter or spay at this stage, your puppy may need adult maintenance food.
 Small breeds can typically have adult food around seven to nine months.
 After one year, dogs are considered mature adults and can be fed two servings of adult maintenance food each day.

 How to Measure Your Toy Poodle